qsnake/gpaw/doc/tutorials/lattice_constants/lattice_constants.rst

   $ gpaw Fe -x bcc --cubic -a 2.84 -M 2.3 --xc=PBE --kpts=8,8,8 --h=0.18 --fit

-The will start a GPAW calculation with:
+This will start a GPAW calculation with:

 * 2 Fe atoms
 * in the BCC crystal structure